Opportunity L.A.

 In-person at a local Los Angeles Citibank branch

-Make a check or money order payable to your child’s name, include their account number in the memo section of the check, and mail to:
+Make a check or money order payable to the student's name, include their account number in the memo section of the check, and mail to:

 Citi Children’s Savings Accounts